-We offer accredited training to people and organizations who may encounter victims and survivors of human trafficking, via instructor-led sessions or online courses that can be completed at any time via our Learning Academy.
+We offer accredited training to people and organisations who may encounter victims and survivors of modern slavery, via instructor-led sessions or online courses that can be completed at any time via our Learning Academy.
 We offer basic awareness training for the public and longer, in-depth courses focusing on specific issues for practitioners and professionals.
-It is relevant for anyone involved in policing and law enforcement; federal, state or local government; healthcare and social work; or nongovernmental work in the community, such as food pantries, drop-in centers, community organizations and outreach, and those working with at-risk people.
+It is particularly relevant for anyone involved in policing and law enforcement; central or local government; healthcare and social work; or non-governmental work in the community, such as food banks, drop-in centres, community organisations and outreach, and those working with at-risk people.